vecma-project/VECMAtk/tutorials/M12/easyvvuq-qcgpj/guide/EasyVVUQ & QCGPJ - Tutorial.md

 local and HPC execution environment.
 A simple numerical model that simulates the temperature of a coffee cup under the Newton’s law of cooling is provided here as an example application, but the general scheme of conduct can be practiced in any application.
-An example on uncertainty quantification in a multiscale fusion application using the VECMAtk is included as well.
+To show that, we will also discuss the usage of VECMAtk to quantify uncertainties in a multiscale fusion application.
 In this tutorial you will learn about the following VECMA software components:

 -   [EasyVVUQ](https://github.com/UCL-CCS/EasyVVUQ) - a Python3 library that
     aims to facilitate verification, validation and uncertainty quantification,